About This Listing

 On your arrival we greet you and give you the info you'll need about the apartment (climate control, amenities, overview of neighborhood), and if you like, information about restaurants, etc. We live in the main part of the house and I work at home, so I am available during your stay for recommendations and info.
 Let me know what you need.
 LGBT friendly/color is no barrier.
 What we need from you is respect that this is not a hotel, it is our home that we are sharing with you.

 Bywater is an eclectic neighborhood, one of the oldest in New Orleans and part of the original French city, populated with a diverse mix of people, vibrant and alive, with working-class grit.
 The restaurant boom here is well documented.
 We are situated in the "sliver by the river."
 Dragonfly is located in the inner Bywater (adjacent to the Marigny), and it's a short walk from here to food, drink, music, art, theater, fashion, secondhand shops...
-Great places to eat and drink include Satsuma, Bacchanal, Elizabeth's, The Joint BBQ, Cake Cafe, Pizza Delicious, along with many new and old gems waiting to be discovered.
-For the adventurous, less than a mile away is the “Four Corners” intersection of St. Claude Ave. and Marigny St., with All Ways Lounge and Theater, Kajun's Pub (karaoke), Siberia, Hi Ho Lounge, and more, offering a wide range of alternative music and performances, as well as some great affordable meals (middle-Eastern at Kebab; Polish/Russian at KUKHNYA).
+Great places to eat and drink include Bacchanal, Elizabeth's, Satsuma, The Joint BBQ, Cake Cafe, Pizza Delicious, Maurepas Foods... along with many new and old gems waiting to be discovered.
+We have cheap dives and high-concept cocktail/mixology houses both close by.
+For the adventurous, less than a mile away is the “Four Corners” intersection of St. Claude Ave. and Marigny St., with All Ways Lounge and Theater, Kajun's Pub (karaoke), Siberia, Hi Ho Lounge, and more, offering a wide range of alternative music and performances and some great affordable meals (Middle Eastern at Kebab; Polish/Russian at KUKHNYA).
 The Phoenix bar is also in that vicinity, along with a number of other gay bars.
 Heading the opposite direction leads to Vaughan’s (Thursday nights with Kermit Ruffins).
-The Country Club with salt-water pool, sauna, and hot tub is only 5 blocks away.
+The Country Club bar/restaurant with salt-water pool, sauna, and hot tub is only 5 blocks away.
 And the newly opened Crescent Park gives access to the Mississippi River for the first time in decades.

-Nearby theater venues include Old MarquerTheater, All Ways Theater, and the Marigny Opera House.
+Nearby theater venues include Old MarquerTheater, The Marigny Theater, and the Marigny Opera House.
 We’re in the heart of the St. Claude Avenue Arts' District, which has its open studio walk the second Saturday of each month.
 The Society of St. Anne walking parade starts right around the corner from us, and the Bone Boys' route traditionally includes our block first thing Mardi Gras morning.

 The New Orleans Healing Center is nearby and contains a variety of services: natural foods grocery, Middle Eastern restaurant and juice bar, Cafe Istanbul (venue), Island of Salvation botanica, healing arts' practitioners, yoga, a gym, and dance classes, along with a florist, a few artists, and collectibles/antiques retailers.
 There are several other yoga studios in the neighborhood, and the Maypop Community Herb Shop offers herbs and consultations.